celo-org/docs/docs/cel2/whats-changed.md

 The starting value is:

 - Alfajores:
-  - base fee floor: 25 Gwei
+  - base fee floor: 25 gwei

 ## MaxCodeSize